 The Top Fraud Factors section outside the risk insights dialog notifies you with fraud signals when the payment has values that commonly indicate fraud.
 Because Radar’s machine learning detects complex patterns across hundreds of signals, it’s still possible for a charge to be correctly identified as fraud, even if none of the signals appear suspicious on an individual level.

-You can also view the network of related payments, which includes any other payments made to your business using the same email address, IP address, or card number as the payment you’re currently viewing.
+You can also view the network of related payments, which includes any other payments made to your business using the same customer ID, IP address, or card number as the payment you’re currently viewing.
 This can help identify common fraud patterns, such as card testing (many different cards sharing a single IP address) or trial abuse (many “customers” share the same card).